Regression Analysis > Simultaneous Equations Model (SEM)

 Complete Models and Structural Equation Models

 When the total number of endogenous variables is equal to the number of equations, it is called a complete SEM.
+Endogenous variables are similar to (but not exactly the same as) dependent variables; They have values that are determined by other variables in the system (these “other” variables are called exogenous variables).
 If earnings rate and number of employed nurses are the only two endogenous variables in the above example, then this SEM is complete.
 A complete SEM is called a structural equations model.

 Structural Equation Modeling and Relationship to Simultaneous Equations Models

 The terms structural equation modeling and simultaneous equations modeling are similar — and often confused — but they are not exactly the same thing.
 Underpinning any statistical modeling technique is a set of simultaneous equations.
 Structural equation models use these equations and are complete Simultaneous Equations Models.
 “Complete” means that the total number of endogenous variables is equal to the number of equations in the model.
 In other words, if the number of endogenous variables in your model doesn’t equal the number of equations, then it is not a structural equation model.